A mathematical treatment of bank monitoring incentives: What happens when ?

-Hence, when the bank starts with a reservation utility equal to $\gamma_I$ (which is the only viable value for competitive investors, the contracts being on a take-it-or-leave-it basis), payments are never suspended since the penalty arising upon default brings the bank utility to the level $\gamma_{I-1}$.
-Besides, in that case it is never optimal to use the threat of stochastic liquidation.
-In that case, we also have
+When the bank starts with reservation utility $\gamma _{I}$ (which is the market outcome when investors are competitive), payments are never suspended since the bank always operates at the thresholds $\gamma _{j} $ where payments are made.
+Hence, there can be no stochastic liquidation.
+More specifically, we have